Frequently Asked Questions

 Call your own insurance agent as soon as possible after the accident.
 Just relay the facts of the accident as you know them; do not guess about what happened.
 If you do not know an answer to the insurance agent’s question, “I do not know” is a perfectly acceptable answer.

 However, do not speak with or offer a recorded or written statement to the other driver’s insurance company.
-Do not sign any kind of insurance document without consulting with an injury attorney.
+Do not sign any kind of insurance document without consulting with an attorney.
 These insurance companies will seek to place the blame for the accident squarely on you, and they may attempt to mislead you into admitting fault for the accident.
 They record every telephone call, so do not speak to them without your own attorney at your side.

-Your injury attorney will work with you to determine what damages you could pursue through legal action.
+Your attorney will work with you to determine what damages you could pursue through legal action.
 You may be able to win compensation for the following:

 - Medical costs associated with the wreck